Tuck Class of 2029 Essay Analysis

 Essay 3

-This essay will depend on the example you choose.
-We have found the most successful examples include some type of sacrifice on your part, either time, political capital, or resources invested to help someone else succeed.
+Last year, we recommended highlighting sacrifices made when supporting someone, and this revised essay wording more directly asks for that.
+The sacrifices you have made to support others can include time, political capital, or resources invested to help someone else succeed.
 It is ok to use mentoring subordinates as an example, but be aware that this will be a common approach, and thus risks not differentiating you from other applicants.
 Also aim to use an example over the last 2-3 years from your professional roles, so the Admissions Committee can have more confidence that their extrapolation will be representative of how you might support others at Tuck.

 Other application details